On Some Variants Of Schinzel's Theorem For Global Function Fields: Elliptic curve analogue

 \section{Elliptic curve analogue}

 Now we are ready to state and prove the main theorem. \begin{theorem} Let $E$ be an elliptic curve over some global function field $K$ of characteristic $p\neq2,3$ and let $P \in E(K)$ be a non-torsion point.
-Then for every sufficiently large integer $n$ prime to $p$, there exists a prime $\mathfrak p$ of good reduction so that the order of $P$ in the group of points of $E$ modulo $\mathfrak p$ is equal to $n$.
-Moreover, for all but finitely many $P$ there exists such a prime $\mathfrak p$ for all positive integer $n$ prime to $p$. \end{theorem}
+Then for every sufficiently large integer $n$ prime to $p$, there exists a prime $\mathfrak p$ of good reduction so that the order of $P$ in the group of points of $E$ modulo $\mathfrak p$ is equal to $n$. \end{theorem}

+\begin{remark} We note that the second claim of the main theorem in \cite{Cheon-Hahn} does not hold in this setting because Roth's theorem does not hold in positive characteristics. \end{remark}

-The strategy of the proof is similar to the one in \cite{Cheon-Hahn}.
-We may assume that $E$ is given by the equation $y^2=x^3+ax+b$.
+The strategy of the proof is similar to the one in \emph{loc. cit.} We may assume that $E$ is given by the equation $y^2=x^3+ax+b$.
 Let $S$ be a finite set containing all the places at which $E$ has bad reduction, all places dividing $\infty$, and all places at which either $a$ or $b$ has the nonzero valuation, i.e.,